Those new to the homebuying market here in California may wonder why you occasionally hear…

 - If you’re a veteran, you’ll need a copy of your discharge or separation papers (DD214).

-- Active service members will need a statement of service signed by their commander, adjutant, or personnel officer including full name, Social Security number, date of birth, date you started duty, duration of any lost time, and name of the command providing information.
+- Active-duty service members will need a statement of service signed by their commander, adjutant, or personnel officer including full name, Social Security number, date of birth, date you started duty, duration of any lost time, and name of the command providing information.

 - A surviving spouse who qualifies for home loan benefits will need the veteran’s discharge documents (DD214).